Spatiotemporal orchestration of mitosis by cyclin-dependent kinase

 Abstract

 Mitotic onset is a critical transition for eukaryotic cell proliferation.
-The prevailing view for its control is that cyclin-dependent kinase (CDK) is activated first in the cytoplasm, at the centrosome, which then initiates mitosis 1–3 .
-Bistability in CDK activation ensures the transition is irreversible but how this unfolds in a spatially compartmentalized cell is unknown 4–8 .
-Here using fission yeast, we show that CDK is actually activated in the nucleus first, not the cytoplasm, and that the bistable responses dramatically differ within the nucleus and cytoplasm.
-There is a stronger response in the nucleus permitting mitotic signal propagation from there to the cytoplasm.
-Abolishing cyclin-CDK localization to the yeast centrosome led to activation occurring only in the nucleus, spatially uncoupling the nucleus and cytoplasm mitotically, suggesting centrosomal cyclin-CDK acts as a “signal relayer”.
-We propose that the key mitotic regulatory system operates in the nucleus in proximity to DNA, allowing incomplete DNA replication and DNA damage to be effectively monitored to preserve genome integrity and for integration of ploidy within the CDK control network.
-This spatiotemporal regulatory framework establishes core principles for control of the onset of mitosis in vivo , which will help inform how CDK controls mitotic onset in other eukaryotes.
+The commonly held view of mitotic control is that the master regulator, cyclin-dependent kinase (CDK), is first activated in the cytoplasm, at the centrosome, initiating mitosis 1–3 .
+Bistability in CDK activation ensures that the transition is irreversible, but how this unfolds in a spatially compartmentalized cell is unknown 4–8 .
+Here, using fission yeast, we show that CDK is first activated in the nucleus, and that the bistable responses differ markedly between the nucleus and the cytoplasm, with a stronger response in the nucleus driving mitotic signal propagation from there to the cytoplasm.
+Abolishing cyclin–CDK localization to the centrosome led to activation occurring only in the nucleus, spatially uncoupling the nucleus and cytoplasm mitotically, suggesting that centrosomal cyclin–CDK acts as a ‘signal relayer’.
+We propose that the key mitotic regulatory system operates in the nucleus in proximity to DNA, which enables incomplete DNA replication and DNA damage to be effectively monitored to preserve genome integrity and to integrate ploidy within the CDK control network.
+This spatiotemporal regulatory framework establishes core principles for control of the onset of mitosis and highlights that the CDK control system operates within distinct regulatory domains in the nucleus and cytoplasm.

 Article activity feed